fetchai/genesis-fetchhub/asi-1/1-asi-genesis-migration.md

 fetchd  --home ~/.fetchd/ asi-genesis-upgrade --genesis-time ASI_GENESIS_UPGRADE_TIMESTAMP
 ```

-> ### 7.1 ASI Upgrade Manifest File
+### 7.1 ASI Upgrade Manifest File
-> As a side effect, the `asi-genesis-upgrade` CLI command executed above also created the
+> As a side effect, the `asi-genesis-upgrade` CLI command above also creates the
 > `~/.fetch/config/asi_upgrade_manifest.json` file.<br>
-> This manifest file will contain all changes made to the `genesis.json` file during the ASI upgrade procedure.
+> This manifest file will reflect all changes made to the `genesis.json` file during the ASI upgrade procedure.

 ## 8. Verify sha256 hashes of resulting genesis and manifest files
 Run the following command to generate sha256 hashes for both files: